MaximeTAlgosup/AfterWords/documents/functional/functionalSpecifications.md

 ---

 AfterWords would have two themes, a light one and a dark one.
-They would be set corresponding to the user computer preferences.
+They would be set corresponding to the user's computer preferences.

 The dark theme would be composed of the following colors: